The Basics: Overview

 Help your child get more involved in visits to the doctor.

-Once your child starts puberty, the doctor will usually ask you to leave the room during your child’s physical exam.
-This lets your child develop a relationship with the doctor or nurse and ask questions in private.
-It's an important step in teaching your child to take control of their health care.
+Once your child starts puberty, the doctor will usually ask you to leave the room for a few minutes so your child can ask questions about their health.
+This lets your child develop a relationship with the doctor or nurse, and it's an important step in helping your child learn about their health care.

 Your child can also: